r0b-silva/programming/README.md

 # programming
 This repository has the objective programmation training

+My objective is training in programmation and my english learning and write.